surveysolutions/docs/content/headquarters/mapsmanage/shapefile-maps/index.md

 An interviewer without a visual clue on what is his area of responsibility may cross into the area of responsibility of another interviewer or out of the sampled area resulting in enumeration of duplicate or ineligible dwellings/households.

-This is particularly important in case of spatial sampling, where the area of responsibility doesn’t have boundaries defined by natural or man-made features easily observable (for example, river banks, or streets), but rather defined conceptually as limits on the coordinates (for example, the latitude between LS and LN, and the longitude between LW and LE).
+This is particularly important in case of spatial sampling, where the area of responsibility doesn't have boundaries defined by natural or man-made features easily observable (for example, river banks, or streets), but rather defined conceptually as limits on the coordinates (for example, the latitude between LS and LN, and the longitude between LW and LE).

 Ensuring that the interviewers remain in the valid area can be done by supplying the boundaries of such areas as an additional layer to be combined with the base layer map.
 A number of map file formats exist for this purpose of which shapefiles stands out: